zuhrrl/open_app_file/README.md

 This version:
 * does not include REQUEST_INSTALL_PACKAGES permission on Android, so cannot install .apk's
-* does not include READ_EXTERNAL_STORAGE permission on Android, so is made for opening files located in the app working directory.
-It is still possible to request storage permission separately and then open the file with this library.
+* does not include READ_EXTERNAL_STORAGE permission on Android
+* has completely rewritten Android implementation for more robust permission checks
 * has deprecated explicit list of MIME types, UTI's, and Linux launch options
 * web implementation is changed (see below)